Consensys/doc.tessera/docs/HowTo/Configure/Keys/Inline-Key-Pairs.md

 The private key must be [password-protected using Argon2](Secure-Keys.md).
 Provide the corresponding encrypted data in a `config` JSON object.

-!!! example "Configuration file with a protected inline key pair"
+!!! example "Protected inline key pair configuration"

     ```json
     "keys": {